 Our priority is the safety of our customers, volunteers, staff and the wider community.
-Please be patient with the shop team as it continues to adapt the service to the evolving situation.
-Door and shop volunteers are needed, please!
+Please be patient with the shop team as it continues to adapt its service to the current situation.
+Our normal opening hours are:

 We're located at 52 The Street, Rockland All Saints, Attleborough, Norfolk NR17 1TP.
 You can call the shop on 01953 483855 or the post office on 01953 483217.
 Our location is marked on the map, below.

 We are very grateful to all our supporters, particularly our customers and those organisations listed at the bottom of this page.
 The shop is managed on a day to day basis by our delightful managers, presently funded by a hard-earned grant from the Big Lottery, which will support staff wages over the next five years.
 We are also incredibly grateful to our hard-working volunteers.